benintheb/studylog/javascript/groom-jsES6-basic/groom-jsES6-basic.md

 ### Local Scopes

 Local scopes are again devided into two scopes, block scopes and function scopes.

-- #### Block Scopes
+- #### Block Scopes (implemented in ES6)

-Block scopes were implemented in ES6.
 What is a block?

     {
         // this is the active area for block scopes
     }

 Block scopes are activated only using `let` and `const`.
 When using `var`, the variable is considered as a global scope.

 - #### Function Scopes

 Function scopes can only be used inside functions, as the name suggests.